roryclear/clearcam/README.md

 ## run NVR + inference in python from source
 1. pip install -r requirements.txt
 2. python3 clearcam.py
-3. (optional) enter your Clearcam premium userID (viewable in iOS app settings page) to receive streams and notifications
+3. open localhost:8080 in your browser
-4. open localhost:8080 in your browser
+4. (optional) enter your Clearcam premium userID in the web UI settings (viewable in iOS app settings page) to receive streams and notifications
 - use BEAM=2 python3 clearcam.py for extra performance (wait time on first run)

 ## install iOS App from source